How to Succeed in Business: Hiring A Virtual Assistant for Startup Growth

 First, there’s the obvious – how much will a new full-time employee cost you to hire?
 How much time will you need to spend with onboarding and training?
 For startups, the budget is often stretched when it comes to staffing and a VA can end up doing the same work for much less cost outlay.

 Second, look at the possible productivity gains that a VA can bring to your business.
 We’ve outlined some above, but there are plenty of other examples we could get into.
-VAs allow you to focus on core business functions, enhance your service quality, and solve any capability issues.
+VAs allow you to focus on core functions and business strategy, improve your service quality, and solve any capability issues.
 Of course, an internal hire can help you in these areas too, but then you’ll be dealing with the whole HR side, including benefits and legal requirements for employment within your region.VAs allow you to focus on core business functions, enhance your service quality, and solve any capability issues.
 Click To Tweet

 A common objection is that companies may not feel comfortable that they’re able to find an appropriate hire and trust them with the tasks of their company.
 They might feel that it’s easier to make hiring decisions face-to-face rather than risk wasting resources on a poor fit.